apache/cordova-docs/docs/en/edge/guide/platforms/win8/index.md

 Download and extract the latest copy of [Cordova](http://phonegap.com/download).
-These instuctions apply to the `lib\windows-8` subdirectory.
+These instructions apply to the `lib\windows-8` subdirectory.

 ## Set up a New Project